SCHRS LATEST NEWS

 - Jib area diagram changed to conform with the method used by Texel

-A full description of the changes is given in the attached paper, click here to see the paper... further information is available from William Sunnucks.
+A full description of the changes are given in the attached paper, see the paper here... further information is available from William Sunnucks.

 Hurricane 5.9 update

 Review of Hurricane variants in the UK, incorporating up to date weights and the square top mains on the Hurricane SX.